-We start our Adirondack Mountains Hiking tour with an assembly on Day 1 in Albany and from there we shuttle to Indian Lake and our first walk to Snowy Mountain.
-This should not be considered a warm up hike, and this short trail will give you a taste of the rugged, steep trails to come, and of the reward of spectacular scenery from the mountain tops (6.4 miles).
-We will continue on to Long Lake, named after the 14 mile lake it sits upon, for our two night stay at the historic Adirondack Hotel.
+We start our Adirondack Mountains Hiking tour with an assembly on Day 1 in Albany, and from there we shuttle past Blue Mountain Lake and to our first hike on Owl’s Head.
+This should not be considered a warm up hike, as this short trail will give you a taste of the rugged, steep trails to come, and of the reward of spectacular scenery from the mountain tops (6.3 miles).
+We will continue on to Long Lake, named after the 14 mile lake it sits upon, for our two-night stay at the historic Adirondack Hotel.

 On Day 2 we will walk the Newcomb Lake Road Trail to Great Camp Santanoni.
 During the late 19th century and the early 20th century, many of America’s most successful businessmen built summer homes in the Adirondack Region of New York State.
 Intended as rustic but elegant retreats from city life, the largest of these Adirondack camps became known as Great Camps.
 Camp Santanoni, one of the oldest and largest of the early great camps, is considered one of the most sophisticated and distinguished of all of the surviving great camps in the Adirondacks.
 At its height, Camp Santanoni comprised over 12,900 acres, containing three distinct groups of buildings: the Gate Lodge Complex, the Farm Complex and the Great Camp Complex.
 Newcomb Lake provides the perfect spot for a picnic lunch before returning on the same trail (10 miles).